Sponsored by MTI Corporation and the Jiang Family Foundation

 - Copy of the publication(s) that describe the science and technology achievement

 The award consists of a scroll, a US $2,000 prize and complimentary meeting registration at the designated meeting.
 Two awards will be granted each year.
 Recipients are also invited to deliver a talk on a subject related to the contributions for which the award is being presented.
+Discretionary travel grants may apply to facilitate meeting attendance.

 About the MTI Corporation